 Pumpkin seeds, also known as pepitas, are an excellent source of protein, fibre, zinc and iron.
 In addition, they supply Vitamin K, copper, manganese, magnesium and phosphorus.

-Quinoa is a superfood all on its own – it has high levels of protein and fiber, is an excellent source of complex carbohydrates and is chocked full of various nutrients, like iron, magnesium and vitamin B12.
-It also contains essential amino acids and is low glycemic, and it’s believed to help reduce the risk of various diseases like cancer and diabetes.
+Quinoa is a super food all on its own – it has high levels of protein and fiber, is an excellent source of complex carbohydrates and is chocked full of various nutrients, like iron, magnesium and vitamin B12.
+It also contains essential amino acids.

 Rolled oats are the end result of a whole oat that has been rolled into a flat flake.
 This process ensures that the oat retains its nutritional value.
 Rolled oats are an excellent source of dietary fibre, thiamine, iron, Vitamin B, and antioxidants.

 Rye flour has a hearty taste and and is rich with nutrients.
-It’s an excellent source of dietary fiber and promotes intestinal health and lower cholesterol.
+It is an excellent source of dietary fiber.

-Also known as garden meadow, sage has been recognized for centuries as a unique plant offering both medicinal and culinary benefits.
-Rich in antioxidants and important nutrients, the International Herb Association awarded “Herb of the Year” to sage in 2001!!
+Also known as garden meadow, sage has been recognized for centuries as a unique plant offering culinary benefits.
+Sage is rich in antioxidants and important nutrients.

 Salmon is an excellent, tasty protein source that is rich in omega 3 fatty acids and antioxidants, high in vitamin D, and low in calories.
 It is also a great source of selenium, niacin, Vitamin B12, Vitamin B6, phosphorus, and magnesium.
-We use deboned, inspected salmon with the by-products removed.
+We use deboned salmon with the by-products removed.

 Salmon oil is an excellent source of Omega 6 Fatty acids which help the skin lock in moisture, providing your dog with a shinier, healthier coat.

-Oil is a necessary component of your dog’s diet.
-Sunflower oil contains essential fatty acids and is lower in saturated fats than most other oils.
-Sunflower oil will contribute to healthy skin and a shiny coat.
+Sunflower Oil contains essential fatty acids and is lower in saturated fats than most other oils.
+Essential fatty acids like Omega 3 and 6 may provide the nutrients which can help maintain healthy skin and a shiny coat.

 An excellent source of Vitamin E and antioxidants.
 Sunflower seeds also contain selenium and magnesium which are known to help regulate nerve and muscle function.

 Turkey is an excellent source of highly digestible, quality protein that is low in fat and rich in amino acids, calcium, selenium, zinc, Vitamin B, and niacin.
-We use deboned, inspected turkey with the by-products removed.
+We use deboned turkey with the by-products removed.

 Turmeric comes from the root of the Curcuma longa plant.
-In both Chinese and Indian medicine, turmeric was used as an effective natural anti-inflammatory.
-It provides manganese, iron, Vitamin B6, and fibre.
+Turmeric provides manganese, iron, Vitamin B6, and fiber.

 Wheat flour is the finely ground product derived from the milling of wheat.
 It is an excellent source of dietary fibre and antioxidants, along with a good source of calcium, iron, selenium, manganese, and magnesium.